EmbodiedMind/DiffusionPolicy-Robotics/README.md

-📍 We present the **first comprehensive analysis of diffusion policies for robotic manipulation.** Specifically, we systematically analyze existing methods from three perspectives: data representation, model architecture, and diffusion strategy.
+📍 We present **the first comprehensive analysis of diffusion policy for robotic manipulation**.
+Specifically, we systematically analyze existing methods from three perspectives: data representation, model architecture, and diffusion strategy.
 For example, from the model architecture perspective, we categorize existing diffusion policy methods into three types: (a) Large Language Model Based Diffusion Policy, (b) Small Size CNN or Transformer Based Diffusion Policy, and (c) VAE / VQ-VAE Based Diffusion Policy.

 🚀 For a deeper dive, please check out our [survey paper](https://arxiv.org/abs/) **A Survey on Diffusion Policy for Robotic Manipulation: Taxonomy, Analysis, and Future Directions**
 ## 📑Table of Contents